 - Only use gentle, water-soluble cleansers and avoid products with drying, harsh ingredients.
 Surprisingly, these can make oiliness worse.

 - Avoid harsh scrubs and cleansing brushes with stiff bristles.
 You can’t scrub away blackheads and the harshness just makes skin dry and flaky, creating more dead skin that can block pores.

 - Never go to bed without washing off your makeup.
 Neglecting to thoroughly, but gently, remove all your makeup can make clogged pores worse.

 - Use products loaded with niacinamide.
 Once a pore has stretched beyond its normal size, niacinamide can help provide a "tightened-up" look by boosting skin’s healthy natural quality.
-The research about niacinamide and its benefit for skin is truly impressive.
-Try our 10% Niacinamide Booster for a concentrated yet gentle formula that also contains antioxidants and skin-replenishing ingredients!
+The research about how niacinamide benefits skin is truly impressive.

 For particularly stubborn blackheads, consider the following additional measures to see if they can get you even better results:

-- Absorb excess oil.
-Clay masks can temporarily help minimize the appearance of enlarged pores due to their oil-absorbing properties (as long as they do not contain harsh ingredients).
-You can also try an oil-absorbing product meant to be worn under makeup, like our Shine Stopper Instant Matte Finish with MICROSPONGE® Technology.
+- Absorb excess oil with a clay mask can temporarily help minimize the appearance of enlarged pores due to their oil-absorbing properties (as long as they do not contain harsh ingredients).
+You can also try an oil-absorbing product meant to be worn under makeup.

 - If stubborn blackheads won’t go away, consider extraction from a well-trained aesthetician.
 An aesthetician who knows what they are doing can extract blackheads without damaging your skin.
-But don’t try this on your own—aggressive squeezing, poking, and prodding of a blackhead can aggravate skin and cause a bigger problem than what you started with.
+You can also try it yourself with an extracting tool, but follow instructions carefully.